|Rating:||8.4 / 10|

 These meals are slightly smaller than than the offerings form the Outdoor Gourmet range (by approximately 8-9%) and with this the price is also lower.
-The normal price sits around the $15.95 mark and at about $7.50 per person.
+The normal price for a single (small) serve sits around the $11.49 mark.
 Most of the larger chain stores offer members discounts or have regular sales so its worthwhile looking around.
 These products do have a long shelf life so you can stock up during the regular sales at the outdoor stores.

 While I will prepare some melas options myself and dehydrate, I love to cook, I tend not to worry about making complex meals but rather devote my time to other activities such as hiking.